 - Peace and development

-SIPRI looks at the most important symptoms of insecurity and tries to control them.
+SIPRI looks at the most important symptoms of insecurity and efforts to control them.

 SIPRI tracks arms production, international arms tranfers, arms embargoes and military spending.

-SIPRI looks at the most important consequences of insecurity and tries to minimize them.
+SIPRI looks at the most important consequences of insecurity and efforts to minimize them.